shubh1928/Snack-Corner-Ordering-System/README.md

 Description

-This Java program simulates a user-friendly snack corner ordering experience.
-It features a clear menu, allows for quantity selection, calculates the total cost, and offers options to repeat the order or finish.
+This Java program simulates a snack corner's ordering system.
+Users can order various items from a menu, keep track of their total cost, and generate a bill at the end.
+The program handles user inputs robustly, ensuring only valid menu selections are processed.

 Features